goharbor/harbor/docs/harbor-doc-reorg/install_config/_index.md

 By default, Harbor uses its own private key and certificate to authenticate with Docker.
 For information about how to optionally customize your configuration to use your own key and certificate, see [Customize the Harbor Token Service](customize_token_service.md).

+After installation, you perform configuration operations in the Harbor interface.
+However, Harbor also provides a command line interface (CLI) that allows yoy to [Configure Harbor User Settings at the Command Line](configure_user_settings_cli.md).

 ## Harbor Components

 The table below lists the components that are deployed when you deploy Harbor.